surma/surma.dev/content/things/is-postmessage-slow.md

 - Firefox (desktop): 1ms (clamping can be disabled flag, which I did)
 - Safari (desktop): 1ms

-## Benchmark 2: What makes postMessage slow?

-The previous benchmark shows that the complexity of the object is a strong factor in how long it takes to serialize and deserialize an object.
+The data shows that the complexity of the object is a strong factor in how long it takes to serialize and deserialize an object.
 This should not be surprising: Both the serialization and deserialization process have to traverse the entire object one way or another.
 The data indicates furthermore that the size of the JSON representation of an object is a good predictor for how long it takes to transfer that object.

+## Benchmark 2: What makes postMessage slow?

 To verify, I modified the benchmark: I generate all permutations of breadth and depth between 1 and 6, but in addition all leaf properties have a string value with a length between 16 bytes and 2KiB.